tomasmetal23/coranos.github.io/bananos/police/index.md

 Second offence is a 24 hour muzzle.

 3. first degree felony.
-First offence is a 1 hour muzzle.
+First offence is a 1 week muzzle.
 Second offence is jailing and deportation.